Han Dongfang: Beijing Workers' Autonomous Federation

 Han joined the movement and became a leader within BWAF when its membership numbered just a few hundred.
-Han and Li Jinjin wrote appeals for workers and students to join together in the Tiananmen protests.
+Han and Li Jinjin wrote appeals for workers and students to join in the Tiananmen protests.
 The BWAF tried to read some of these documents on the student owned loudspeakers in Tiananmen Square, but were turned down by the students.
 Undeterred, the BWAF pooled their money together and bought their own hand cranked system to use as a loudspeaker.

 Han said that he saw the BWAF as an opportunity to educate workers about China's constitution and how much of their rights were not put into practice.
 He did not have much faith that the BWAF or the Tiananmen Protests would survive very long, but he felt that the BWAF was important since its legacy would live on through the workers who would be educated about China's constitution.

 Han's arrest after Tiananmen protests

 After finding out he was at the top of the most wanted list, Han wanted to avoid the "humiliation" of being tracked down the police and turned himself in to "straighten out" the police and tell them what really happened at the protests.
-He then spent 22 months in prison, where he often debated with interrogators and prison guards about the formation of the Tiananmen protests, particularly about the protests’ spontaneous rather than planned nature.
+He then spent 22 months in prison, where he often debated with interrogators and prison guards about the formation of the Tiananmen protests, particularly about the protests' spontaneous rather than planned nature.
 He was freed in 1992 after an international campaign pressured the Chinese government to release him to the United States for treatment of tuberculosis, which he contracted while imprisoned.
 Han then attempted to travel back to China but was expelled to Hong Kong, where he founded the China Labor Bulletin.